 INVESTIGATION NOTICE: Kaskela Law LLC Announces Stockholder Investigation of Ouster, Inc. (OUST) and Encourages Investors to Contact the Firm

-/EIN News/ -- PHILADELPHIA, Nov.
-12, 2022 (GLOBE NEWSWIRE) -- Kaskela Law LLC announces that it is investigating Ouster, Inc. (NYSE: OUST) on behalf of the company’s investors.
+PHILADELPHIA, Nov.
+12, 2022 (GLOBE NEWSWIRE) -- Kaskela Law LLC announces that it is investigating Ouster, Inc. OUST on behalf of the company's investors.

 On November 7, 2022, Ouster announced that it had entered into a definitive agreement to acquire Velodyne Lidar, Inc. ("Velodyne") in an all-stock transaction.
 According to the announcement, each Velodyne share will be exchanged for 0.8204 shares of Ouster common stock, and the transaction will result in existing Velodyne and Ouster shareholders each owning approximately 50% of the combined company.